Joseph7e/HCGS-BASH-tutorial/README.md

   + ~/ means your home directory

-The **print working directory** command tells you the abolsute path to where yoy currently are.
+The **print working directory** command tells you the abolsute path to where you currently are.

 ```bash
 pwd